prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 # Evaluating the machine learning model

-The following plot demonstrates the test-set accuracy scores for the LR models for all players in P_active as well as the scores for the simple dummy classifier.
+The following plot displays the test-set accuracy score distribution for the LR models for all players in P_active as well as the analagous distribution for the simple dummy classifier.
 As seen from the plot, the two distributions are distinct at the 1% confidence level.

 ![](/data_visualizations/LR_vs_dummy_accuracy_score.png?raw=true)

 Of course, there are a few situations in which the LR is outperformed by even the dummy classifier.
 This is expected since the number of training points can sometimes be ~10, which is insufficient to produce reliable results, especially with feature vector sizes of ~100.

-However, by selecting models who outperformed the dummy classifier by at least 10% (accuracy score), we can list the top 5 player matchups where a player is expected to benefit from a risky strategy, ranked by LR classification probability.
-Also, I restricted this list to include only models where the train score and the test score were within 10% of one another.
+Below, we list the top 5 player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by LR classification probability.
+Here, we only consider opponents whose LR model outperformed the dummy classifier by at least 10% (accuracy score).
+Also, I only included models whose train score and test score were within 10% of one another.
 This was done to reduce the presence of overfit models since overfitting is a concern here, especially when the number of training points is less than 20 or so.

 ![](/data_visualizations/strat_predictions_table.png?raw=true)

 To get a better sense for the model, we can also inspect an AUC curve for a sample player in our dataset, Kei Nishikori.